All free. All the time. The way education should be.

 The last of the harvest days.
-It is a day to respect those who have died, and the balance of the world.
-Where Beltane celebrated light and fertility of the world, this day is to respect the darkening of the world.
+It is a day to respect those who have died and the balance of the world.
+Where Beltane celebrated the light and fertility of the world, this day is to respect the darkening of the world.

-As mentioned above, the Old Norse people had a unique set of celebration and festivals.
+As mentioned above, the Old Norse people had a unique set of celebrations and festivals.
 Some have inspired or influenced many holidays and traditions we have today.

-The events on the historical (pre-Christian) calendar are hard to date on modern calendars because they follow the phases of the moon.
-This is called a 'lunar calendar'.
+The events on the historical (pre-Christian) calendar are hard to date on modern calendars because they follow the moon's phases.
+This is called a 'lunar calendar.'

 From medieval poems, we can determine when the Heathen holidays took place.
 They are:

 The first full moon of October/November (harvest moon)